 Air Disaster MemorialPrint Page

 A cairn commemorates ten people, including three Commonwealth Ministers and the Chief of the General Staff, who were killed in 1940 when their Royal Australian Air Force Lockheed Hudson crashed while circling prior to landing at Fairbairn Airport.
+The memorial cairn was completed in 1958 and officially dedicated in 1960.

 The plane was bringing the Ministers and high officials from Melbourne for an important cabinet meeting when it nose dived into the hill and subsequently burst into flames.
 The tragedy assumed the proportions of a national disaster in view of the loss of the chief administrators of Australia`s war effort.